Nickel and Dimed: Social and economic issues

-She argues that 'help needed' signs do not necessarily indicate a job opening; more often their purpose is to sustain a pool of applicants in fields that have notorious rapid turnover of employees.
-She also posits that one low-wage job is often not enough to support one person (let alone a family); with inflating housing prices and stagnant wages, this practice increasingly becomes difficult to maintain.
+She argues that 'help needed' signs do not necessarily indicate a job opening.
+More often their purpose is to sustain a pool of applicants in fields that have notorious rapid turnover of employees.
+She posits that one low-wage job is often not enough to support one person, let alone a family.
+With inflating housing prices and stagnant wages, this practice increasingly becomes difficult to maintain.
 Many of the workers encountered in the book survive by living with relatives or other persons in the same position, or even in their vehicles.

 Ehrenreich concludes with the argument that all low-wage workers, recipients of government or charitable services like welfare, food, and health care, are not simply living off the generosity of others.
 Instead, she suggests, we live off their generosity:

 When someone works for less pay than she can live on ... she has made a great sacrifice for you ...
 The "working poor" ... are in fact the major philanthropists of our society.
 They neglect their own children so that the children of others will be cared for; they live in substandard housing so that other homes will be shiny and perfect; they endure privation so that inflation will be low and stock prices high.
 To be a member of the working poor is to be an anonymous donor, a nameless benefactor, to everyone.